kfitz/presentations.kfitz.info/timemgt.md

 ## Process

-Note: My process is far from perfect, and I’m not always as on top of things as I’d like to be.
+Note: The key thing is being able to trust your process.
+I don’t think mine is perfect, and I’m not always quite as on top of things as I’d like to be.
 (Case in point: I finished these slides at 8:45 this morning.)
 But knowing what I have to do, and knowing that it’s all accounted for, that things won’t fall through the cracks, really helps me keep my anxiety at bay, and honestly, that’s a lot.

 ## thank you